-Mr Norman Ka Cheung Ip is currently the Deputy Chairman of Building and Construction Authority and a Member of Securities Industry Council.
+Mr Norman Ka Cheung Ip is a Member of Securities Industry Council, and QAF Limited.

-Mr Norman Ka Cheung Ip was previously the Group Managing Director of United Engineers Limited and Chairman of Malaysia Smelting Corporation Berhad, UE E&C Ltd, WBL Corporation Limited as well as a Director of Australia Oriental Minerals NL, a company listed on the Australian Securities Exchange.
+Mr Norman Ka Cheung Ip was previously the Group Managing Director of United Engineers Limited, Chairman of Malaysia Smelting Corporation Berhad, UE E&C Ltd, WBL Corporation Limited, Deputy Chairman of Singapore Building and Construction Authority as well as a Director of Australia Oriental Minerals NL, a company listed on the Australian Securities Exchange.
 He is a Chartered Accountant by training and has over 33 years of experience in finance and investments, real estate and managing companies.
 From 2000 to 2009, he was President and Group Chief Executive Officer of The Straits Trading Company Limited ("STC"), the main activities of which are in real estate, mining and hospitality.
 Prior to joining STC in 1983, he was with Ernst & Whinney (now known as Ernst & Young LLP).